shaysugg/Notes/iOS-study/Swift by Sundell Notes/SwiftUI.md

 * Make sure to pass a view configuration in `updateUIView`.
 Avoid passing configurations in `makeUIView`. *SwiftUI may reuse underlying view as much as possible so we shouldn't assume that each time SwiftUI recreate the `UIViewReprestentable` the underlying view is initialized in `makeUIView`*
 * always lazily create view in `makeUIView`
 ### Coordinator
-Define a custom coordinator when it's necessary to capture an object when creating uiViews. an example can be adding a target to a button which requires a class and a method of that class.
+Define a custom coordinator when it's necessary to ==capture an object when creating uiViews==. an example can be adding a target to a button which requires a class and a method of that class.
 ```swift
 struct ButtonComponent: UIViewRepresentable {
 // ...